UNINETTSigma2/helm-charts/repos/stable/deep-learning-tools/README.md

-# Deep learning tools
+By installing this package, a Jupyter notebook with various pre-installed deep-learning related tools will be created.

-A collection of several commonly used deep learning tools, such as Tensorflow, Pytorch, Keras, Theano and CNTK made available through a jupyter notebook.
+This package includes a collection of several commonly used deep learning tools, such as Tensorflow, Pytorch, Keras, Theano and CNTK made available through a jupyter notebook.
 In addition there is [Tensorboard](https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard) and [Visdom](https://github.com/facebookresearch/visdom) are available for visualization during training.

+## Features
+- A browser accessible and user customisable Jupyter notebook
+- Various machine learning and visualization libraries
+- Pre-configured GPU drivers
+- Support for distributed computing using Apache Spark

 ------